HexM7/autoemojis-legacy/README.md

     })
 };
 ```
-All the webhooks of the message's channel are fetched.
-If a webhook named as `Webhook Emojis` is found, it will be used, else it creates a new one with client's avatar.
-After the webhook is fetched, its name and avatar is replaced by the message author's name and avatar to replicate the author.
+A webhook named as `Webhook Emojis` is resolved, then its name and avatar is replaced by the message author's name and avatar to replicate the author.
 Finally the original message is deleted and a new webhook message is sent in the message's channel having the custom emojis.